 Capitalized internal-use software costs are included in property and equipment, net on the consolidated balance sheets.
 These costs are amortized on a straight-line basis over their estimated useful life commencing when assets are initially placed into service for their intended use.
 There was no amortization of capitalized internal-use software costs for the year ended January 31, 2020 since the software was still in the application development stage and not substantially complete and ready for its intended use.
-Amortization expense of capitalized internal-use software costs was \$1.1 million for the year ended January 31, 2021 and was included in cost of subscription revenue in the consolidated statements of operations.
+Amortization expense of capitalized internal-use software costs was \$1.1 million and \$0.5 million for the year ended January 31, 2021 and the three months ended April 30, 2021 (unaudited), respectively, and was included in cost of subscription revenue in the consolidated statements of operations.